oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 4. Leave **Generate API Key Pair** selected, click **Download Private Key**, and save your key to a local directory on your computer.

+5. Click **Add**.

     The **Configuration File Preview** dialog box is displayed showing you a preview of the configuration file.

-5. Copy the configuration file contents to a temporary text file.
+6. Copy the configuration file contents to a temporary text file.
 It should look similar to this:

     ```
     [DEFAULT]